deeptigp/deeptigp.github.io/index.md

 - 28th May, 2019: Gave a talk at F8, Facebook's annual developer's conference on <a href="https://www.youtube.com/watch?v=5RcC18WEruk"> large-scale video action recognition </a>

 ## News
+- Organizing a full-day workshop on <a href="https://sites.google.com/view/rcv-cvpr2021"> Responsible Computer Vision </a> at CVPR'21!
 - 2 papers accepted at CVPR'21!
-- Our workshop on <a href="https://sites.google.com/view/rcv-cvpr2021"> Responsible Computer Vision </a> has been accepted at CVPR'21!
 - 1 paper accepted in the Sign Language Recognition, Translation & Production (SLRTP) Workshop  ECCV'20.
 - 3 papers accepted to CVPR'20, 1 oral acceptance.
 - 3 papers accepted to CVPR'19.